Install Oracle Linux 5.7 through 5.10 Using Local or Remote Media

 The Oracle Linux 5 splash screen appears.

-- In the Oracle Linux 5 splash screen, click Next.
+- On the bottom of the Oracle Linux 5 splash screen, click Next.

 If there is a problem with the data format on the installation target